 Using an app to save is not something everyone will comfortable with.
 An alternative method is to use a more traditional system by working out a budget based on any spare income left over every month, before putting this into a savings account every time new funds are received.

-Is it important to save on a DMP?
+Is it important to save?

 When putting together a DMP some people may feel pressured to allocate every penny to a monthly bill or creditor debt, leaving them with no spare cash at all.
 While this will ensure they are doing everything possible to pay off their debts quickly, it does not allow for any unexpected changes to their lifestyle which could cost money.